 Difference Between Thermoplastic and Thermosetting Plastics

-You are having a car or watching television or gifting a toy to your child or even flying an aircraft, Plastic is everywhere.
-We can’t even think of our life without plastic.
 In plastic part design often we come across this confusion about Thermoplastic vs Thermosetting plastic.
 So in this article, we will explain about Difference between thermoplastic and thermosetting plastics.

 What is Plastic

-Plastic or in the chemical term we call it “Polymer” is formed when multiple monomers bond together using a chemical reaction.
 Molecules are bonded together to form plastics.
-Usually, monomers are made of carbon and hydrogen but it may also contain oxygen, nitrogen, and other gases.
+Usually, monomers are made of carbon and hydrogen but they may also contain oxygen, nitrogen, and other gases.

-Although there are natural polymers the recent industry trend is that businesses create their own commercial polymers as per their need.
+Although there are natural polymers the recent industry trend is that businesses create their commercial polymers as per their need.
 This helps them to get the required mechanical and chemical properties in the said plastic.

 Difference Between Thermoplastic and Thermosetting Plastics

 This is the confusion among many engineers when they get into the plastic part design or plastic mold design.
-Although both sound similar but both have a major difference in the way they respond when the heat is applied.
+Although both sound similar both have a major difference in the way they respond when the heat is applied.

 What is Thermoplastic

-Thermoplastics are polymers which when heated get melted and form the desired shape.
+Thermoplastics are polymers that when heated get melted and form the desired shape.
 It can be re-melted and it can get a different shape.
-So thermoplastic can be used and formed multiple times without hampering the chemical or mechanical properties up to some extent.

-Most of the plastic that we see in our day to day life is Thermoplastic.
-In fact, 80% of the polymers found in the market are Thermoplastics.
-Though it’s costlier than thermosetting due to its recycled nature and properties to mold into anything makes it an ideal choice for industries.
+Most of the plastic that we see in our day-to-day life is Thermoplastic.
+80% of the polymers found in the market are Thermoplastics.

 Though thermoplastics can be melted and molded multiple times with each cycle it loses its properties.
 So there is a limit on how many times you can remold thermoplastics.
-When we use re-melted plastics in the mold we call it to regrind plastic.
-It’s an industry standard to use 10% regrind plastic and 90% virgin plastic in major applications.

 Advantages Of Thermoplastics